bozcotty/CWFile_Uploader/README.md

 -You should take strict caution not to let your Amazon secret key become public.
 (Use the Figaro gem, described below)

 #Gems needed:
--carrierwave => 'gem carrierwave'
+- carrierwave => 'gem carrierwave'
--mini_magick => 'gem mini_magick'
+- mini_magick => 'gem mini_magick'
--fog => 'gem fog'
+- fog => 'gem fog'

--Note: with mini_magick, you will need the command line application called ImageMagick.
+- Note: with mini_magick, you will need the command line application called ImageMagick.
 So install ImageMagick first:
 => $ brew install ImageMagick